- Written by Dr.Mehmet Demircioglu

 There is no single number that fits every case.
 For a mild cold, I may only need symptoms to be clearly improving, with no fever and no chest symptoms.
 For flu, fever, chest symptoms, strong cough, shortness of breath, recent positive viral test, dehydration, or antibiotics for an active infection, waiting longer is usually more sensible.

 My practical test is simple.
-You should be free of fever without medicine that lowers temperature, breathing comfortably, sleeping reasonably, eating and drinking normally, and clearly recovering before an elective hair transplant is performed.
+I want you free of fever without medicine that lowers temperature, breathing comfortably, sleeping reasonably, eating and drinking normally, and clearly recovering before an elective hair transplant date is treated as realistic.
 If the illness was significant, the decision may need medical review rather than a fixed calendar rule.

 The first day you feel slightly better is not always the best surgery day, especially after a flight.
 I want to see symptoms moving in a stable direction, with no new fever, no worsening cough, no chest symptoms, normal hydration, and enough energy to follow washing, sleeping, and medication instructions after the operation.